 Leading on all things communication at ProVeg UK, Jade is passionate about the environment and food systems transformation.
 With years of experience in the environmental charity and public health sectors, she hopes to empower communities and inspire positive change through her work.

 Sophia is a former primary school teacher and senior leader with 18 years of experience in education.
-She is a registered nutritionist and nutritional therapist, with a focus on children’s gut and immune health, bringing her much valued clinical and teaching experience to our team.
-Sophia oversees the management of our School Plates programme, and also coordinates the programme across Wales, where she is based.
+She is a registered nutritionist and nutritional therapist, with clinical experience in gut health and supporting children and families with nutrition, bringing her much valued experience to our team.
+Sophia leads our UK public food programmes – School Plates and Hospital Plates.

 Ellie has a background in nutrition and 20 years of experience planning and delivering cookery and caterer training.
 She manages our partnerships in England and supports local authorities to make their menus healthier and more sustainable.
 She also delivers our caterer training.